EarlyEdition/Lifish-HalfKP/README.md

 ## UCI parameters

-Currently, Lifish+HalfKP has the following UCI options:
+Currently, Lifish has the following UCI options:

   * #### Threads
     The number of CPU threads used for searching a position.
 For best performance, set